-This recipe is for the Easiest And Best Pot Roast Ever!
+This recipe is for the Easiest And Best Pot Roast Recipe Ever!
 Tender fall apart beef, potatoes, and carrots make a delicious and comforting meal the whole family will love.

 How to make the easiest and best pot roast recipe ever!

-This recipe is truly easy as pie to make.
+I love this recipe, not only because it consistently produces a fantastic tasting roast, but it makes enough leftovers to make roast beef hash for breakfast the next morning.
+Also, it’s truly easy as pie to make.
 No liquid at all goes in the pot and only salt and pepper for the seasoning.
 You can also cook it a day ahead of time.

 The next day just remove the congealed fat and puree the onions with the remaining liquid to make a gravy.
 Slice the roast and put it in the gravy to reheat.